aimms/documentation/webui/quick-start.rst

             IsTheModelSolved := 1;

-            !If the problem was not solved to optimality, make sure that the decision variables !are emptied, because they do correspond to actual solution.
+            !If the problem was not solved to optimality, make sure that the decision variables !are emptied, because they do not correspond to an actual solution.

             if ( TransportModelStatus <> 'Optimal' ) then
                 empty Transport, TransportCost  ;